ABOUT STIs

 How do I get tested for hepatitis A?

-Hepatitis A is tested by taking a blood sample and can be tested for at our nurse led sexual health clinics.
-You can also ask your GP.
+Hepatitis A is tested for by taking a blood sample and can be tested for at our nurse-led sexual health clinics.
+You can also be tested by your GP.

 How is it treated?